AMD-RIPS/ST-2019/Individual Glitch Classifier/README.md

 ## Important Note (Please READ):

+Run the following two commands to install the required packages, or to install all the packages listed in "setup.txt".

+chmod +x install_packages.sh
+bash install_packages.sh

 Some model files (e.g. PCA) are missing from the folders because the file size is too big.

 For the model to run without error, please go to: